mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 * adds the worker to an array, so we it can send messages back later.

-Then in the module's scope implement a function to update the matcher's workers, and edit `handleNewAnnotation` to call the update function when the user enters a new annotation:
+Then in the module's scope implement a function to update the matcher's workers, and edit `handleNewAnnotation` to call this new function when the user enters a new annotation:

     function updateMatchers() {